rajbooth/Hash-Stats/docs/run_form.md

  - "H" - if the hasher's name corresponds to the named hare in the form header
  - "2" - if the hasher has no current membership and has paid their weekly run fee
  - "M" - if the hasher is present and has a current membership
  - "X" - if the hasher is present but has no current membership and has not paid a weekly run fee
- -
- -
+The act of clicking in either checkbox will also trigger the *hasher_checked*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzOTQ1NzQxOTQsMTA4MjY4NDM2NiwtMT
-QxNTU0NTY3NSwtMTk3MTE5NTA4OCwtMzQ1MzQzNTVdfQ==
+eyJoaXN0b3J5IjpbMTY2MTczMzg5MiwxMDgyNjg0MzY2LC0xND
+E1NTQ1Njc1LC0xOTcxMTk1MDg4LC0zNDUzNDM1NV19
 -->